JoshDeiner/audio/code_quality_evaluator_prompt.md

   - `UPPER_SNAKE_CASE` for constants
   - Service-specific naming conventions for modules, classes, handlers, etc.
 - Is the code properly formatted according to our style guidelines?
-- Are imports organized according to our standards?
+- Are imports organized according to our standards (standard library, third-party, local)?

 ### 3. Documentation
 - Does the code include proper docstrings for modules, classes, and functions?
 - Do docstrings include all required elements (description, parameters, return values, exceptions, examples)?
 - Is the documentation clear, concise, and helpful?
+- Does it follow our documentation standards for modules, service interfaces, and APIs?

 ### 4. Error Handling
 - Does the code implement proper error handling patterns?
 - Are specific exceptions used rather than generic ones?
 - Does the code include appropriate context in exceptions?
 - Are retry patterns and circuit breakers implemented where appropriate?
+- Does it follow our exception hierarchy guidelines?

 ### 5. Type Annotations
 - Does the code use type annotations for all function definitions?
 - Are complex types properly defined using the typing module?
+- Are type annotations used consistently throughout the code?

 ### 6. Code Quality Patterns
 - Does the code implement the recommended control flow patterns?
 - Are guard clauses used to reduce nesting?
 - Is function decomposition used to improve readability?
 - Does the code avoid anti-patterns mentioned in our guidelines?
+- Does it use inversion of conditions appropriately?

 ### 7. Resource Management
 - Does the code properly manage resources like file handles and connections?
 - Is streaming processing used for large files where appropriate?
 - Are resource pools implemented for expensive resources?
+- Does it handle audio files efficiently according to our best practices?

 ### 8. Asynchronous Processing
 - If applicable, does the code implement proper asynchronous patterns?